 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

-Dark Chocolate Baked Breakfast Donuts (vegan, gluten-free)
+Dark Chocolate Vegan Baked Donuts (vegan, gluten-free)

-Dark chocolate baked donuts, soft on the inside, glossy glaze on top, are a treat for breakfast.
+Dark chocolate vegan baked donuts, soft on the inside, glossy glaze on top, are a treat for breakfast.
 And they are not just empty calories either, gluten-free and vegan, they are high in mood-boosting magnesium and other nutrients.
 Perfect dessert for breakfast!

 Dry ingredients - medium bowl